 Located in Helena, Montana, Big Sky Care Center is one of only three available facilities in the area.
-Sporting an overall grade of B+, this facility should work for most prospective patients.
-This facility definitely has plenty of good features.
-This nursing home's strong profile was highlighted by its nursing grade, which we will address in the next paragraph.
+Sporting an overall grade of A-, this facility is one of the higher-rated facilities we looked at.
+We flat out can't say enough good things about this nursing home.
+The best part of this facility's strong report card was its nursing grade.
+Nursing grades are discussed in the next section

 Big Sky Care Center